 Pasture Raised Pork

 Customers routinely tell us that our pasture raised pork and natural bacon are the best they’ve ever had, but the truth is, we’re in the pig business for a bigger reason.
 We see them as an asset, a tool, and a nutrient cycler for our pastures.
 As an organic farm, we are limited in our options when it comes to improving the marginal soil quality and weeds of some of our pastures.
 We don't use any synthetic fertilizers or chemical herbicides on our land.
 Instead, the pigs convert the organic grain that we feed them into high quality manure fertilizer.
-As they move through the land consuming grain, forage, roots, and grubs, they also turns up the soil with its small plow-like nose, leaving an open seedbed.
+As they move through the land consuming grain, forage, roots, and grubs, they also turns up the soil with their small plow-like noses, leaving an open seedbed.
 We are then able to plant annual and perennial grasses for our cattle and sheep to graze later on.
 The bacon is just a byproduct.

 Until the industrialization of agriculture, we saw the pig differently.
 We wanted the fattest pigs we could get.
 Fat lit our homes, helped us cook, and nourished our bodies in hard times.
 We’ve selected heritage breed hogs that haven’t lost their amazing fattening ability and have maintained their manageable size.
 The ease in which they build fat means that they need less grain and can utilize more forages in their diet.
 Their smaller size makes them gentler on the ground, live longer lives, and, well, make fantastic bacon.
 Our heritage hogs are different crosses between Mulefoot, Guinea Hog, and Old Spot.
 This cross creates a distinctive flavor with a meat-to-fat composition unique to this pedigree of pasture raised pork.

-For more information about our organic pasture raised heritage pork in Tennessee, or if you have general inquiries about our breeding process or the high level of care we provide for our animals, contact us.
+For more information about our pasture raised heritage pork in Tennessee, or if you have general inquiries about our breeding process or the high level of care we provide for our animals, contact us.